cs3110/textbook/data/more_list_syntax.md

 features.
 Moreover, we won't be using comprehensions in this course, so it's safe for you to ignore the rest of this subsection.

+*The following instructions are currently not working as of Fall 2019;
+the `ppx_monadic` package (and its dependencies) haven't yet been updated to work with OCaml 4.08.x.
+We'll leave this here for future reference, hoping that support is restored someday.*

 It is possible to get support for them with the `ppx_monadic` package.
 Install it with this command:
 ```